predictype

 const arr = [BigInt(1), BigInt(2), BigInt(5)];

-bigintMembership(value1, 'is_one_of', arr); // true
+bigintMembership(value1, 'in', arr); // true

-bigintMembership(value2, 'is_not_one_of', arr); // true
+bigintMembership(value2, 'not_in', arr); // true

 Remarks